SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-07-get-on-with-it.md

 **1. The first event was so successful that we've run them twice a week ever since.**

 We run the four-hour format every weekend and the three-hour version during the week after work.
-[We have now completed eight sessions in total.](https://www.meetup.com/Ladies-of-Code-UK/events/past/)
+[We have now completed nine sessions in total.](https://www.meetup.com/Ladies-of-Code-UK/events/past/)

 **2. People from other countries found our event and attend regularly.**